Marlesk/library-management-frontend/README.md

   - Update status from Borrow → Return using ISBN
 - View all messages from the contact form.
 - View own profile (cannot edit or delete).

+### 📱 Responsive design
+  - User dashboard works on both desktop and mobile.
+  - Admin dashboard is optimized for desktop only.

 ---